Penny 1908 "Type 1902-1910" (United Kingdom, Edward VII)

 Auction prices

 Find out the current coin value of the British Penny 1908 .
-This silver coin from the times of Edward VII.
-The record price belongs to the lot 1582 sold at the Aureo & Calicó, S.L. auction for EUR 45.
-Bidding took place March 16, 2017.
+This bronze coin from the times of Edward VII.
+The record price belongs to the lot 1071 sold at the Spink UK auction for USD 8,000.
+Bidding took place June 17, 2014.

 Сondition